Summer Ayurveda: Your Complete Pitta Season Survival Guide

 - Apply aloe vera gel as a base moisturiser

-- Use coconut oil sparingly as a natural light moisturiser on the body
+- Use coconut oil sparingly as a light natural moisturiser on the body

 - Apply natural mineral sunscreen if spending time outdoors